TimeDelta/auto-psych-nosology/README.md

 Training rGCN-SCAE models on multiplex graphs can exhibit several characteristic failure modes.
 Detailed mitigation strategies and hyperparameter guidelines are provided in [`training_stability.md`](training_stability.md).

-#### Adaptive Subgraph Sampling to Mitigate Overfitting
+#### Adaptive Subgraph Sampling for Stability Testing
-A practical limitation of the basic rGCN-SCAE approach is that it would be trained on a single, fixed multiplex graph.
+A practical limitation of this approach is that it is trained on a single, fixed multiplex graph.
 Without a distribution of graphs, the model risks overfitting to idiosyncratic topological patterns rather than learning generalizable relational principles.
-To mitigate this, a dataset was be created with different subgraphs sampled via node-hopping from randomly chosen seed nodes with the hop radius determined adaptively from local connectivity metrics such as node degree, clustering coefficient, and k-core index in order to preserve local connectivity and type proportions.
+To check the effect of training on only the full knowledge graph, a dataset was be created with different subgraphs sampled via node-hopping from randomly chosen seed nodes with the hop radius determined adaptively from local connectivity metrics such as node degree, clustering coefficient, and k-core index in order to preserve local connectivity and type proportions.
 For each seed s, a composite score $g(s) = z(c_s) + z(\kappa_s) - z(\deg_s)$ to select a hop radius $r(s) = \mathrm{clamp}_{[1,3]}(1 + \alpha g(s))$, encouraging larger neighborhoods in sparse or weakly clustered regions and smaller ones near dense hubs.

 | Symbol                          | Meaning                                                                       | Notes                                                                                                                                                                                      |